History of artificial intelligence: Automata

-Realistic humanoid automata were built by craftsman from many civilizations, including Yan Shi, Hero of Alexandria, Al-Jazari, Haroun al-Rashid, Jacques de Vaucanson, Leonardo Torres y Quevedo, Pierre Jaquet-Droz and Wolfgang von Kempelen.
+Realistic humanoid automata were built by craftsmen from many civilizations, including Yan Shi, Hero of Alexandria, Al-Jazari, Haroun al-Rashid, Jacques de Vaucanson, Leonardo Torres y Quevedo, Pierre Jaquet-Droz and Wolfgang von Kempelen.
 The oldest known automata were sacred statues of ancient Egypt and Greece.
 The faithful believed that craftsman had imbued these figures with very real minds, capable of wisdom and emotion—Hermes Trismegistus wrote that "by discovering the true nature of the gods, man has been able to reproduce it".
-English scholar Alexander Neckham asserted that the Ancient Roman poet Virgil had built a palace with automaton statues.

 Formal reasoning

 Artificial intelligence is based on the assumption that the process of human thought can be mechanized.
-Philosophers had developed structured methods of formal deduction by the first millennium BCE.
+Chinese, Indian and Greek philosophers developed structured methods of formal reasoning by the first millennium BCE.
+Formal logic was invented and improved by Greek, Islamic and European philosophers, such as Aristotle, Euclid, Al-Khwarizmi, Duns Scotus and René Descartes.

 Spanish philosopher Ramon Llull (1232–1315) developed several logical machines devoted to the production of knowledge by logical means; Llull described his machines as mechanical entities that could combine basic and undeniable truths by simple logical operations, produced by the machine by mechanical meanings, in such ways as to produce all the possible knowledge.
 Llull's work had a great influence on Gottfried Leibniz, who redeveloped his ideas.